 The theme for this year's National Child Abuse Prevention Month is "Building Community, Building Hope."
 Communities have a great influence in families' lives.
-Just as plants are more likely to thrive in a garden with good soil and plenty of sunlight and water, families are more likely to thrive in nurturing communities.
 Everyone can get involved and play a role in preventing child abuse and neglect and promoting child and family well-being.
-Strong, nurturing communities that are supportive of families can build and strengthen families.
-This section provides information on getting involved to strengthen your community and the families in your community.
+This section provides information on getting involved to strengthen families and your community.

 Get involved to strengthen your community!

 - Go to a parents' meeting at your child's school.